kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 ## Design Details

 On top of the details described in the [Proposal](#proposal), these are some details on how exactly the new field will work.
-- `ContainerSpec.Lifecycle.Stop.Signal` is totally optional and can be a nil value.
+- `ContainerSpec.Lifecycle.StopSignal` is totally optional and can be a nil value.
 In this case, the stop signal defined in the container image or the container runtime's default stop signal (SIGTERM for containerd and CRI-O) would be used.
-- If set, `ContainerSpec.Lifecycle.Stop.Signal` will override the stop signal set from the container image definition.
+- If set, `ContainerSpec.Lifecycle.StopSignal` will override the stop signal set from the container image definition.
 - The order of priority for the different stop signals would look like this `Stop signal from Container Spec > STOPSIGNAL from container image > Default stop signal of container runtime`